open-learning-exchange/open-learning-exchange.github.io/README.md

 4. For development, you can run `./node_modules/.bin/grunt devel` or `grunt devel` if you have grunt installed globally.
 This will start grunt watching the index.tmpl and *.js files for changes, which you can view at `localhost:35729`.
 The index.html file that it builds is the debug version of the html with the full js files.
 5. As a note, the index.tmpl is where our custom CSS can be found.
 Please only add CSS within the comment denoted section.
 6. Once you have completed your changes, run `./node_modules/.bin/grunt release` to build an index.html with minified js.

-You can now delete any files downloaded previously, if you want to.